ringcentral/ringcentral-embeddable/README.md

 ## Introduction

-This is an out-of-the-box embeddable web application that help developers to integrate RingCentral services to their web applications with few codes.
+This is an out-of-the-box embeddable web application that help developers to integrate RingCentral services to their web applications with few code.

 Built with: